japalbornoz/Branch-Edge-Services/README.md

 ## What I Learned
 Through this project, I practiced how branch edge services work together to support endpoint connectivity and policy enforcement.
 I reinforced the relationship between VLAN segmentation, DHCP address assignment, DNS dependency, NAT/PAT operation, and ACL-based traffic filtering.
 I also improved my ability to validate network services step by step and troubleshoot configuration errors affecting user access.

 ---

-## Portfolio Positioning
-This is a lab project built in Cisco Packet Tracer for skills demonstration and portfolio use.
-It is not based on production administration experience.
-The project is intended to show practical understanding of branch routing, user services, traffic control, validation methodology, and troubleshooting workflow relevant to entry-level networking roles.

----